-Regular maintenance and monitoring of your feet is essential to identify, prevent and manage any problems that may occur.
-This is increasingly important with age and vital for anyone with diabetes, circulatory problems or reduced sensation.
+Regular maintenance and monitoring of your feet is essential to identify and prevent any problems that may occur.
+This becomes increasingly important with age and is vital for anyone with diabetes, circulatory problems or reduced sensation.

 ✓ Complete, thorough assessments

 ✓ More comfort, easier movement